RogueRope/docs/content/docs/main/intro.md

 ---
 ![](/images/logo2022.png)

-### The very short details
+### The Details in Short

-* **When:** 03/08/2022 14.00 -&gt; 07/08/2022 16.00
+* **When:** 03/08/2022 14:00 -&gt; 07/08/2022 16:00
 * **Where:** East of Ghent, West of Antwerp
 * **Cost:** 128€

 ### Intro

-This is the third iteration of the camp, so far it has only gotten bigger and better.
-The main course from our buffet is rope, with a side of self-organisation and a dash of Mac Guyver.
+This is the third iteration of the camp.
+So far, it has only gotten bigger and better.
+The main course from our buffet is rope, with a side of self-organisation and a dash of MacGuyver.

-The setup is volunteer driven, so **everyone needs to participate.**
+The setup is entirely volunteer driven, so **everyone needs to participate.**

-This means: helping with food-preparation, building, cleaning, making content and taking care of each other.
+This means: helping with food preparation, building, cleaning, making content and taking care of each other.

-### What does Rogue Rope provide?
+### What Does Rogue Rope Provide?

-Rogue rope is focused on infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink.
-Suspension points.
-A sound-system.
-Water and power, toilets and warm showers.
+Rogue Rope takes care of the infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink, suspension points, a sound-system, water and power, toilets and warm showers.

-We don't provide: shows, workshops, entertainment, bamboo.
-This is up to you, the participant.
+We do not provide: shows, workshops, entertainment, bamboo.
+This is up to you, the participant, to bring to the party.

-### What does the participant provide?
+### What Do the Participants Provide?

 This is not a festival where there's a divide between the audience and the artists on stage.
-There are no spectatators, only participants.
+There are no spectators, only participants.

 This is a playground with a bunch of toys, an empty dance floor waiting to be filled, a forest waiting to become enchanted.

-We create the stage, but **you the participant** perform the show.
+We create the stage, but **you, the participant,** perform the show.